rweigel/phys513/2023/hw.md

 <img src="figures/Coaxial_Cable.png" width=30%/>

+# HW 8

 ## Inductance of a Rectangular Duct

 A rectangular duct carries a net current of $I = Kl$ in the direction shown.
 A series of current supplies along the infinitesimal gap is driving the current.
-The duct has a small enough thickness that the current can be treated as flowing on a sheet.
+The conducting material of the duct has a small enough thickness that the current can be treated as flowing on a sheet.
+Ignore the subscript $1$ on the variables in the following diagram.

 <img src="figures/Rectangular_Duct.svg">

 1. Assuming $w \gg h$ and $l \gg h$, use Ampere's law to find the magnetic field inside and outside of the duct.
 Show the Amperian loop and justify your steps.

-2. The duct has only an external self-inductance.
-(External inductance means inductance due to flux through a cross-section where there is no current.)
-The external self-inductance is due to the magnetic flux through the cross-sectional area $A=hw$.
-The electromotive force across the gap is due to a change in magnetic flux
+2. The electromotive force across the gap is due to a change in magnetic flux

    $$\mathcal{E} = -\frac{\partial \Phi_m}{\partial t}$$